Skip to content

-On the surface, Glory Hunter looks like a zelda clone.
-It’s an action adventure RPG, you explore a huge map, you meet all sorts of original NPCs and you crawl through dungeons and fight bosses, but it doesn’t feel like Zelda.
-The game is fun, but it seems to be missing something.
+Glory Hunter is an action adventure RPG for Game Boy.
+It has lots of elements you would expect: you explore a huge map, you meet all sorts of original NPCs and you crawl through dungeons and fight bosses.
+The game is certainly fun, but it seems to be missing something.
 Let’s see.

 Glory Grinder